Doctrine / Cognitive Security

 Trust shapes what people accept, ignore, escalate, or act on.

-Trust is not soft context.
-It is operational terrain around judgment.
+Trust isn't soft context.
+It's operational terrain around judgment.

 Force